-William Mudd Martin Haskell is an extremely controversial figure in the abortion industry.
-Haskell was an early proponent of partial-birth abortion, also known as Intact Dilation and Extraction (IDX), and claims to have invented the procedure.
-He did not in actuality invent the partial-birth abortion, but only popularized it because he was such a fan of it.
-This method of abortion was previously used only in late-term abortions but began to be used often at earlier stages of pregnancy because it was a more convenient way to extract the child from its mother.
-This is because the child is removed intact, rather than piece-by-piece as it is in other abortions.
+William Mudd Martin Haskell is a controversial figure in the abortion industry.
+Haskell was an early proponent of partial-birth abortion, also known as Intact Dilation and Extraction (IDX), and even claims to have invented the procedure.
+(He did not in actuality invent the partial-birth abortion, but only popularized it.)
+This method of abortion was previously used only in late-term abortions but began to be used often at earlier stages of pregnancy because it was a more convenient way to remove the child from its mother.
+This is because the baby is removed intact, rather than piece-by-piece as it is in other abortions.
 This means that the mother does need to be dilated, just like a normal birth where the doctor doesn't intend to kill the child after it is born.

-The Dilation and Extraction, partial-birth abortion procedure was banned by federal law but is still performed in Haskell's clinics.
-He does this by slightly modifying the procedure so that he can utilize a loophole in the law to avoid prosecution.
+The Dilation and Extraction partial-birth abortion procedure was banned by federal law but is still performed in Haskell's clinics.
+He does this by slightly modifying the procedure so that he can utilize a loophole in the law to avoid being prosecuted.
 Haskell has performed this type of abortion a startling number of times and continues to do so at the 3 clinics he operates in Indianapolis, IN, Dayton, OH and Cincinnati, OH.